-For more than 25 years, Chris has worked to protect, preserve, and restore our wild places.
-Prior to joining the Friends, Chris was a practicing environmental attorney, served as the Ohio Office Director for The Trust for Public Land, and worked as a major gifts officer with the Indian Land Tenure Foundation.
-He has deep love for the outdoors and enjoys hiking, kayaking, canoeing, biking, backpacking, and photography.
-Email Chris.
+For more than 25 years Chris has worked to protect, preserve and restore our wild places.
+Prior to joining the Friends, he was a practicing environmental attorney, served as the Ohio Office Director for The Trust for Public Land and worked as a major gifts officer with the Indian Land Tenure Foundation.
+He has deep love for the outdoors and enjoys hiking, kayaking, canoeing, biking, backpacking and photography.

 Northern Communities Director

-Tonia has spent her life protecting waters, woods, wildlife and prairies through education, collaborative projects, and community engagement.
-She knows the Boundary Waters well from leading month-long wilderness expeditions with Voyageur Outward Bound School and has a background in natural resource management, conflict resolution, environmental education, and outdoor recreation.
-With over 900 days afield (over half of these in the BWCAW) she brings a broad perspective to effectively managing natural resources and human demands.
-Email Tonia.
+Tonia has spent her life protecting waters, woods, wildlife and prairies through education, collaborative projects and community engagement.
+She knows the Boundary Waters from leading month-long wilderness expeditions with Voyageur Outward Bound School and has a background in natural resource management, conflict resolution, environmental education and outdoor recreation.
+With more than 900 days afield (the majority in the BWCAW) she brings a broad perspective to effectively managing natural resources and human demands.

 Operations and Outreach Coordinator

 Rachel enjoyed her first trip to the BWCAW on her honeymoon and couldn’t believe such a treasure was situated right in her home state!
 Ecological justice and climate change have been issues dear to her heart since studying Global Studies at Concordia College and traveling abroad in India.
-At home, Rachel enjoys gardening with her husband, knitting/crocheting, and hiking.
-Email Rachel.
+At home, Rachel enjoys gardening with her husband, knitting/crocheting and hiking.

 Government Relations Manager